 With these trains we expect to recreate the early days of steam rail tours in the 1980s when travelling over the Cumbrian Fells was the icing on the cake in the main line steam calendar.

 We leave London Euston at around 07:00 with electric traction, and speed north along the West Coast Main Line (WCML).
 We stop to pick up passengers at Milton Keynes (where passengers from Watford Junction join by service train), Rugby (where passengers from Northampton join by service train), Nuneaton and Crewe.
-We continue north to Preston, our final stop to pick up passengers.
+We continue north along the WCML to Preston, our final stop to pick up passengers.

 *Passengers from Watford Junction will travel to Milton Keynes by service train to join our train.